 Both Prias have higher forward-facing weight limits (all three have a rear-facing weight limit of 40 lbs), but the Prias are convertible car seats in the sense that they can be used as a rear-facing car seat and a forward-facing car seat.
-Neither Pria is meant to be used as a booster seat, like the Graco 4Ever is.
+Neither Pria is meant to be used as a booster seat.

-Similar to the Graco 4Ever, the Graco Milestone can be used for ten years and has a maximum height of 57″.
-Unlike the Graco 4Ever, the Milestone can only be used for babies weighing at least five pounds, and its maximum weight limit in booster mode is 100 lbs.
+Similar to the 4Ever, the Graco Milestone can be used for ten years and has a maximum height of 57″.
+However, the Milestone can only be used for babies weighing at least five pounds, and its maximum weight limit in booster mode is 100 lbs.

 The reason?
-Graco’s Milestone converts from rear-facing car seat to forward-facing car seat, and then to high-back booster.
+The Milestone converts from rear-facing car seat to forward-facing car seat, and then to high-back booster.
 It does *not* convert to a backless booster: even the 4Ever’s maximum weight limit for use in high-back booster mode is 100 lbs.
-(The 4Ever can be used as a backless booster for children up to 120 lbs.)
+(As a backless booster it can be used for children up to 120 lbs.)

 Care for the two seats is similar, as is the ease of headrest and harness adjustment and LATCH installation.

 Diono Radian R120

 The Diono Radian R120’s specifications are similar to the RXT’s: 5 lbs minimum (the 4Ever can fit babies from 4 lbs), rear-facing up to 45 lbs (as compared to the Graco’s 40 lbs), and forward-facing up to 80 lbs (compared to 65 lbs).

 While we’re not absolutely sure that the 4Ever is a better choice than the Radian RXT, it’s pretty clear that it beats the Diono Radian R120 hands down.